 Hinduism Facts

-Despite being the third-largest and the oldest religion in the world, lots of people are unaware of many Hinduism facts.
-There are also several misconceptions about Hinduism, which need to be explained.
-Therefore, in this article, I have tried to put forth all the Hinduism facts in brief before the world, so that everybody would have an idea about what Hinduism is.
+Despite being the third-largest and oldest religion in the world, many people are unaware of many facts about Hinduism.
+There are also several misconceptions about Hinduism that need to be explained.
+Therefore, in this article, I have tried to briefly present all the facts about Hinduism so that everybody would know what it is.

-In the history of mankind, many cultures have come and gone but Hinduism has withstood many challenges posed by time and has spread all over the world.
-The secret of this success of the Hindu religion lies in the fact in its practical approach towards human life, belief in eternal truths, and modifications made from time to time without changing the basic beliefs.
+In the history of mankind, many cultures have come and gone, but Hinduism has withstood many challenges posed by time and has spread worldwide.
+The secret of the success of the Hindu religion lies in its practical approach towards human life, belief in eternal truths, and modifications made from time to time without changing the fundamental beliefs.

 Fast Hinduism Facts: